 2. Fill a 10 litre (2 gal) bucket with clean water and soak your tree rootball for 20 minutes.
 If your Euc has a large pot, use a dustbin and fill with water as required, to cover the top of the pot.

-3. Dig a hole 100 mm (4 inches) wider in diameter & deeper than the pot.
-Then, fork over the bottom of the hole, adding ¼ of the dry soil and sharp sand mix.
+3. Dig a hole 100 mm (4 inches) wider in diameter & twice as deep as the pot.
+Then, fork over the bottom of the hole, adding ¼ of the dry soil and sharp sand mix and refill the hole until it is the same depth as the pot.
+Loosening this much soil in the bottom of the hole allows the new roots to quickly go down and estblish a stonger root system which will make the tree more wind and frost resistant.

 4. If the ground is dry-ish, pour one gallon of water into the hole and allow to drain away.